Active transportation pilot projects

 Future active transportation pilot projects

-The B.C. government anticipates launching a second pilot project focussed on supporting active transportation.
-Contact us for more information on a second phase of pilot projects.
+The B.C. government anticipates launching future pilot projects focussed on supporting active transportation.
+Contact us for more information about future pilot projects.